 - Participate in faculty research or arrange Independent Study to a specialized topic outside of the standard curriculum.

 - Challenge yourself as a Renée Crown University Honors student.

 Strengthen your resume and enrich your experience with a semester abroad.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad has more than 100 programs in 60 countries.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad has more than 100 programs in 60 countries.
 Physics students are able to go abroad to a number of centers including those in Santiago, Madrid, and Florence.

 Life After Syracuse UniversityLink

 With a degree in physics, you’ll be prepared for a range of careers, including:

 - Elementary, middle, or high school teacher